6.2M – 6.6M Ag oz

 The historic mining town of Tayoltita, located adjacent to San Dimas, is an important population centre with approximately 8,000 inhabitants.
 San Dimas currently employs approximately 1,800 people.

-The San Dimas deposit is considered to be one of the most significant precious metal deposits in Mexico, situated within in a very large (15 square kilometre) mining district.
+The San Dimas deposit is considered to be one of the most significant precious metal deposits in Mexico, situated within a very large (15 square kilometre) mining district.
 Historic production from the San Dimas district has been estimated to total 11 million ounces of gold and 582 million ounces of silver.

 The San Dimas mine consists of five ore zones or blocks: Central, Sinaloa Graben, Tayoltita, and Arana Hanging Wall, and San Antonio West, contained within a 22,500 hectares contiguous property.
 San Dimas uses long-hole stoping and mechanized cut-and-fill underground mining methods, with all mined production processed at the Tayoltita mill.
 After milling, cyanidation, precipitation, and smelting the doré bars are poured and transported to refineries in Mexico and the United States.